sleighzy/ansible-zookeeper/README.md

 ## Testing

-This module uses [Molecule] as a testing framework.
+This module uses the [Ansible Molecule] testing framework.
 This test suite creates a ZooKeeper cluster consisting of three nodes running within Docker containers.
 Each container runs a different OS to test the supported platforms for this Ansible role.

 As per the [Molecule Installation guide] this should be done using a virtual environment.
 The commands below will create a Python virtual environment and